 We discussed with consumers the types of information channels they find most useful, testing key themes around the quality of care, and piloting information resources.

-We provided a progress report to the Quality Agency on the first phase of the project, and the findings we detailed were the subject of an article in the Aged Care Guide.
+We developed a report for the Quality Agency on the first phase of the project, and the findings we detailed were the subject of an article in the Aged Care Guide.
 The most interesting findings in our early consultations were highlighted by Quality Agency CEO Nick Ryan:

 “What is more surprising to us so far is the extent to which consumers value having someone standing beside them when they are dealing with information and decisions about aged care, the specificity of consumer information needs related to their particular aged care journey, and differences between consumer’s experience and language of quality that is often used by experts to describe ‘quality’.”